 Elements of Satisfactory Academic Progress (SAP)

 Federal regulations require the University of Wisconsin Green Bay Financial Aid Office to establish, publish and apply Satisfactory Academic Progress (SAP) standards consistently to all students (34CFR 668.34.)
-Whether you are a current financial aid recipient or not, it is necessary to assess your academic status and your eligibility each term (summer, fall and spring).
-If you apply for aid in a future term and your academic history does not meet the defined standards, you will be considered ineligible and denied financial aid.
+SAP is evaluated for any term/semester (summer, fall or spring) you were in attendance and regardless of whether or not any financial aid was received.
+If you apply for aid in any term and your academic history does not meet the defined standards found on the Undergraduate SAP or Graduate SAP pages, you will be considered ineligible and denied financial aid.
 The purpose of these standards is to ensure financial aid recipients are adequately progressing toward their degree.
-Regulatory changes have made it necessary for all institutions to modify their SAP policies.
-These standards are distinct and should not to be confused with other academic standards set by the University.
+If you have lost eligibility, navigate to Regaining Aid Eligibility for information on getting it reinstated either through your efforts or through the appeal process.
+These standards are distinct and should not be confused with other academic standards set by the University.
+After completely reading this page, please find important information specific to your status by going to either the Undergraduate SAP or Graduate SAP here, or from the menu on the left of this page.

 Your SAP status will determine whether or not you are eligible to receive Title IV federal and state financial aid in any term.
 All federal grants, federal work study, federal loans as well as state aid are affected if you fail to meet SAP.
-University and/or private scholarships may or may not be affected.
+University and/or private scholarships may also be affected.

 Your SAP status does not affect your ability to enroll in courses, but it can affect your ability to receive aid to help cover course expenses.
 Please note that only degree-seeking students are eligible for financial aid.